(1843 - 1862)

 References & notes

 Burial information from Pruett1.
-Service from the Roster 2 via the Historical Data Systems database.
-Wound and hospital details from the Patient List,3 and the MSHWR.4 He is also listed among the Confederate soldiers buried at Mt.
-Olivet Cemetery in Frederick, MD, and may still be there.
+Service from the Roster,2 which says he was born in Moore County.
+Wound and hospital details from the Patient List,3 which has him in Company F, and the MSHWR.4 Personal details from family genealogists and the US Census of 1850 and 1860.
+He has two stones in Mt.
+Olivet (via Findagrave) and may still be there.
 His jawbone is in the collection of the National Museum of Health and Medicine, Silver Spring, MD.

 1 Pruett, Samuel, and Poffenberger & Good, Greg Farino and Western Maryland Regional Library (WMRL), Washington Confederate Cemetery, possible burials, Hagerstown (MD): WHILBR, 2010 [AotW citation 4547]